tjuxuzhuang/Sonic_Wave_Controller/README.md

 - model: some pre-defined models which can be imported in the main.py.

-- Data_Processing: all modules related to data processing
+- Data_Processing: all modules related to data processing.

+- hardware_part: for raspberry-Pi based delay signal generator.

 - others: other related file.